PythonRSAS/pythonrsas.github.io/_posts/2022-08-21-2-array-puzzles-comparisons.md

 The state is not given from the output perspective.
 Had we solve the problem with the wrong understanding, we would not have the right solutions.

+## 4. Passing Yearbooks - number of permutations

+According to [Leetcode discussions](https://leetcode.com/discuss/interview-question/614096/facebook-interview-preparation-question-passing-yearbooks), this problem comes from Facebook recruiting portal

+There are n students, numbered from 1 to n, each with their own yearbook.

+They would like to pass their yearbooks around and get them signed by other students.
+You're given a list of n integers arr[1..n], which is guaranteed to be a permutation of 1..n.

+Initially, each student is holding their own yearbook.
+The students will then repeat the following two steps each minute:
+Each student i will first sign the yearbook that they're currently holding (which may either belong to themselves or to another student), and then they'll pass it to student arr[i].

+It's possible that arr[i] = i for any given i, in which case student i will pass their yearbook back to themselves.
+Once a student has received their own yearbook back, they will hold on to it and no longer participate in the passing process.

+Output array: ith element is equal to the number of signatures that will be present in student i's yearbook once they receive it back.

+* Example 1

+n = 2

+arr = [2, 1]

+output = [2, 2]
+The first student will sign their own yearbook and pass it to the second, who will also sign it and pass it back to the first student, resulting in 2 signatures.
+Meanwhile, the second student's yearbook will similarly be signed both by themselves and then by the first student.

+* Example 2

+n = 2

+arr = [1, 2]

+output = [1, 1]
+Each student will simply pass their yearbook back to themselves, resulting in 1 signature each.

+* **Analysis and Problem Rewrite**:
+The problem statement is very long, even after I have shortened it.
+We should simplify the problem.
+Basically we can get rid of the whole story on yearbooks, and rewrite the question.
+It is very difficult to think with so many words.

+Given n students, and array arr, which is a permutation of 1..n.

+Each student i will will move to arr[i], and will stop moving once it has returned to its starting position.

+Output array: number of moves student i will make.

+* **Analysis and Problem Rewrite**:

 # Problems that ask for a number